subsquid/docs/docs/deploy-squid/pricing.md

 The transition to the paid plans will take place in September 2023 to enable smooth onboarding.
 The existing Cloud users will be able to see the usage and the provisional billing for September, with a full rebate of the total invoice.
-The grace period ends on October 1st, 2023 with the payment rails enabled in the Aquairum app.
+The grace period ends on October 1st, 2023 with the payment rails enabled in the Subsquid Cloud app.

 ## FAQ